ninewise/minerva-syncer/README.markdown

 Notes
 -----

-The script stores it's config file in `$XDG_CONFIG_HOME/minerva-syncer`.
+The script stores its config file in `$XDG_CONFIG_HOME/minerva-syncer`.
 On the first run, you'll be able to choose some settings.
-For now, changing these settings it done manually by editing the `config` file.
+For now, changing these settings is done manually by editing the `config` file.